aemysites/aemydocs/DA-IMS-token-setup.md

 # DA Projects: IMS Token Setup

+## Permissions to your site
+Your **email ID** has been granted write access to the site folder and children in the org's access config.

+## IMS Token Requirements
-For DA (Digital Asset) projects, you need an IMS token with the appropriate scopes to enable upload and preview/publish functionality.
-Based on the Slack discussions and technical requirements, your IMS token needs:
+To enable upload and preview/publish functionality, you need an IMS token with the appropriate scopes.
+Your IMS token needs:

 - **`aem.frontend.all`** scope: Required for Helix Admin API access
 - **`openid`** scope: Returns basic profile information (such as email) for user identification and additional business logic